-And based on the rumors we've been hearing for the last few months, the iPhone 8 may do precisely that.
-Apple's next phone will reportedly feature a completely new design with an all-glass enclosure, an OLED display (finally), a revamped Touch ID feature, front 3D camera and wireless charging.
-Apple could even roll out three new iPhones, packing the major features into a high-end version that might cost as much as $1,000.
+It's a good thing for Apple, then, that the rumors brewing about the iPhone 8 suggest that Apple has something big in the works.
+Apple's next phone will reportedly feature a completely new design with an all-glass enclosure, an OLED display (finally), a revamped Touch ID feature, new augmented-reality capabilities and wireless charging.
+Apple could even roll out three new iPhones, packing the major features into a high-end version that might seriously break the bank.

 Here's everything you need to know about the iPhone 8 and what you can expect.

 You Could Be in For a Wait for the iPhone 8: Rumors of Apple possibly delaying the iPhone 8's release beyond September aren't exactly new, but they're taking on new weight after a well-regarded analyst suggested Apple might not ramp up production on its new phone until October or possibly even November.
 Under this scenario, Apple would announce three phones in September, but only the modestly updated iPhone 7s and 7s Plus would be available right away.

 Dueling iPhone Schematics: In the past week, we've seen a pair of iPhone renders based on leaked schematics — one eye-catching, the other not so much.
 The good-looking render, purportedly based on a leak from where the iPhone is assembled, shows off a glass iPhone with a stainless steel frame.
 The less appealing leak depicts an iPhone with a rear fingerprint sensor, amid reports that Apple is having a hard time fitting the Touch ID sensor beneath the iPhone 8's extended OLED screen.

 Right now, expect Apple to stick to its usual release schedule: a September press event.
 What happens at that point is anybody's guess though.